 Suharto presented himself as the nation's savior.
-The "New Order" (Orde Baru) began, characterized by political and military repression, the elimination of opponents, restrictions on civil society and a weak Rule of Law.100 Although Suharto did not abandon Pancasila101, a new doctrine was needed to justify the army's place which had become even more important in the country.
+The "New Order" (Orde Baru) began, characterized by political and military repression, the elimination of opponents, restrictions on civil society and a weak Rule of Law.
+Although Suharto did not abandon Pancasila, a new doctrine was needed to justify the army's place which had become even more important in the country.
 To achieve stability, Suharto implemented dwifungsi (double role), a concept created by the army according to which the armed forces have a dual military and socio-political role in order to protect national unity.
-102 As a result, the army was still responsible for continuing to eliminate pro-PKI suspects but it also began to occupy senior positions in administration, the regime's political organization and the State's enterprises.103 According to this new doctrine, the military was necessary to protect Indonesia from a number of potential threats, real and imagined.
+As a result, the army was still responsible for continuing to eliminate pro-PKI suspects but it also began to occupy senior positions in administration, the regime's political organization and the State's enterprises.
+According to this new doctrine, the military was necessary to protect Indonesia from a number of potential threats, real and imagined.
 A "National Vigilance Refresher Course" was created for the indoctrination of military forces and civilians to inform them of potential political threats to national security.
-104 During Suharto's era, communism remained one of the most important threats but other types of organizations were also considered potentially subversive: extreme Islamic organizations, democratic movements and human rights organizations.
+During Suharto's era, communism remained one of the most important threats but other types of organizations were also considered potentially subversive: extreme Islamic organizations, democratic movements and human rights organizations.

 Use of the death penalty had become a means of deterring potential opponents and asserting the political power of the Government.
 In 1969, the 1963 Anti-Subversion Decree was promoted to the rank of law.
 The Law was widely used.
 In 1993, when asked about abolition of this legislation, the Attorney General responded as follows: "Those who say that the Anti-Subversion Law is unpopular are those who have the intention of committing subversive acts themselves".
-In 1964 the Intention of committing subversive acts themselves."

 Meanwhile, until the fall of Suharto, the number of laws providing for the death penalty continued to increase.
-The death penalty had been provided for crimes related to aviation107, narcotics and psychotropics offences.108 However, the death penalty was revoked for crimes related to nuclear energy.109
+The death penalty